Patient Rights Under Florida Transparency Act Of 2016

 Financial Assistance Arrangements

-Prior to your scheduled procedure, we will contact you with the results of the verification of your insurance benefits to advise of your insurance deductible and co-payment amounts that will be due from you prior to your surgery.
-We expect the amount estimate due to be paid on the day of your surgery when you register at our admission desk.
+Prior to your scheduled procedure, we will contact you with the results of the verification of your insurance benefits to advise of your insurance deductible, coinsurance, and co-payment amounts that will be due from you prior to your surgery.
+We expect the amount estimate due to be paid 7 days prior to the surgery.

-If we received denial of payment from your insurer or Health Maintenance Organization, we will notify you.
-If we receive payment from your insurer or HMO that is less than projected, we will notify you of additional payment due.
-Payment will be expected within 15 days of notification of the balance due.
-Failure to pay the balance due by the deadline will result in your account being turned over to a collection agency.
+If we received a denial of payment from your insurer or Health Maintenance Organization, we will work to resolve the denial and may need assistance from you to do so.
+If we receive payment from your insurer or HMO that is less than originally estimated, we will notify you of additional payment due.
+Payment will be expected within 30 days of notification of the balance due.
+Failure to pay the balance due will result in further collections activity which may include your account being turned over to a collections agency.